 - Make a list of any medications you take on a regular basis.
 Include prescription medicine as well as any over-the-counter medication (be sure to write down why you take the medicine and for what symptoms).

-- Find out if you have any allergies to medications or food.
+- Find out if you have any allergies to any medications or food.

 - Know how to get a copy of your medical records from your previous providers.
-Your new health care provider will need them before your first appointment.
+Your new primary care provider will need them before your first appointment.

 - Keep your medical appointments so you will stay healthy.